technohippy/Go-Go/README.markdown

 Note
 ----

 Current AI is not intelligent at all.
-Play with your friend.
+Please play with your friend.